Herany-Studios/.github/profile/README.md

 ## Code of Conduct

+Read our [Code of Conduct](#) to ensure a respectful and inclusive community.

-Thank you for being part of Herany Open Source!
+Thank you for being part of Herany!